WYNDHAM GETS A BOOST FOR A HEALTHIER PORT PHILLIP BAY

 Funded by the proceeds of the lease of the Port of Melbourne, the $10 million PPBF was launched in November 2016 to support projects including: foreshore upgrades; dune stability works; water quality improvement works; amenity and wetland improvements.

 Port Phillip Bay is home to 10,000 marine plant and animal species, making it one of our most important ecosystems.
 In addition to providing valuable habitat, the Bay also supports recreational fishing and tourism, is the entrance to Australia’s busiest port, and has over 4.5 million people living and working in the catchment area.

 More information about the Port Phillip Bay Fund and the full list of successful recipients of round three is available at marineandcoasts.vic.gov.au/grants.

-Quotes attributed to Member for Werribee, Tim Pallas
+Quotes attributable to Member for Werribee, Tim Pallas MP

 “We’re supporting the volunteers and community groups in Wyndham who are passionate about protecting one of the city’s more treasured ecosystems.”